faceit/frontend-coding-challenge/CHALLENGE.md

 ### Notes

-- Redux _must_ be used for data fetching
+- Redux _must_ be used for data fetching.
-- Alternatively to `styled-components`, you may use [CSS/CSS Modules/Sass provided by CRA](https://create-react-app.dev/docs/adding-a-stylesheet)
+- Alternatively to `styled-components`, you may use [CSS/CSS Modules/Sass provided by CRA](https://create-react-app.dev/docs/adding-a-stylesheet).
-- Any _open-source_ library is allowed to be used
+- Any _open-source_ library is allowed to be used.

 ---